rahiel/archiveror/README.md

 Archiveror can also make local copies of webpages.
 One page will be saved in a single [MHTML](https://en.wikipedia.org/wiki/MHTML) file.
-Bookmarks will be automatically saved in your Downloads directory, organized just like your bookmarks.
+Bookmarks will be saved automatically.
 Pages can also be manually saved by either clicking the button or pressing Ctrl+Shift+S.

-To enable local archiving mode, right click the Archiveror button, go to the options and then pick "Local".
+To enable local archiving, right click the Archiveror button, go to the options and then pick "Local".

+In local archiving mode your bookmarks will be saved in your Downloads directory following your bookmark structure.
+If you move your bookmarks around, Archiveror will mirror your changes and likewise move your local archives.
+For this to work you need to check "Allow access to file URLs" at the extensions page.
+Go to your extensions and enable it: <https://i.imgur.com/ahrfe3M.png>.

 ## Installation